Goldman Sachs: Rajat Gupta insider trading case

-In April 2010, Goldman director Rajat Gupta was named in an insider-trading case.
-It was said Gupta had "tipped off a hedge-fund billionaire", Raj Rajaratnam of Galleon Group, about the $5 billion Berkshire Hathaway investment in Goldman during the financial crisis of 2007-2008.
-According to the report, Gupta had told Goldman the month before his involvement became public that he wouldn't seek re-election as a director.
-In early 2011, with the delayed Rajaratnam criminal trial about to begin, the United States Securities and Exchange Commission (SEC) announced civil charges against Gupta covering the Berkshire investment as well as confidential quarterly earnings information from Goldman and Procter & Gamble (P&G).
-Gupta was a board member at P&G until voluntarily resigning the day of the SEC announcement after the charges were announced.
-"Gupta was an investor in some of the Galleon hedge funds when he passed the information along, and he had other business interests with Rajaratnam that were potentially lucrative...
-Rajaratnam used the information from Gupta to illegally profit in hedge fund trades...
-The information on Goldman made Rajaratnam's funds $17 million richer...
-The Procter & Gamble data created illegal profits of more than $570,000 for Galleon funds managed by others, the SEC said."
-Gupta was said to have "vigorously denied the SEC accusations".
+In April 2010, Goldman director Rajat Gupta was named in an insider-trading case after allegedly informing Raj Rajaratnam of Galleon Group about the $5 billion Berkshire Hathaway investment in Goldman during the 2008 financial crisis.
+Gupta had told Goldman the month before his involvement became public that he wouldn't seek re-election as a director.
+The United States Securities and Exchange Commission (SEC) announced civil charges against Gupta covering the Berkshire investment as well as for providing confidential quarterly earnings information from Goldman and Procter & Gamble, on which Gupta served as a member of the board of directors.
+Gupta was an investor in some of the Galleon hedge funds and he had other business interests with Rajaratnam.
+Rajaratnam used the information from Gupta to illegally profit in hedge fund trades; the information on Goldman made Rajaratnam's funds $17 million richer and the Procter & Gamble data created illegal profits of more than $570,000 for Galleon funds managed by others.
+Gupta denied the accusations.
 He was also a board member of AMR Corporation.